csiro-auscalval/PyGamma/insar/docs/dev/MultiVersionGAMMASupport.md

-This document describes the approach taken by `gamma_insar` to support multiple versions of GAMMA in a single code base.
+This document describes the approach taken by `PyGamma` to support multiple versions of GAMMA in a single code base.

 ## Problem Statement ##

-GAMMA provides a set of programs for users to process SAR data acquisitions into higher level products such as backscatter and accurate interferometry, these programs are meant for manual use by humans using the command line (or a GUI wrapper), however `gamma_insar` uses GAMMA like an API.
+GAMMA provides a set of programs for users to process SAR data acquisitions into higher level products such as backscatter and accurate interferometry, these programs are meant for manual use by humans using the command line (or a GUI wrapper), however `PyGamma` uses GAMMA like an API.

 Due to the nature of GAMMA's usage patterns they don't maintain anything quite like "API" stability, so programs can have their names changed and/or arguments re-ordered and re-named.
 Additionally, like all software as new versions are produced some parts of the software become deprecated and are removed over time as well.

-`gamma_insar` itself is currently written against a specific version of GAMMA (20191203) however there is desire to use newer versions of GAMMA which provide various quality improvements / bug fixes / etc.
+`PyGamma` itself is currently written against a specific version of GAMMA (20191203) however there is desire to use newer versions of GAMMA which provide various quality improvements / bug fixes / etc.

-The problem is "how" do we update `gamma_insar` in such a way that we can easily support running the workflow with support for multiple versions of GAMMA without having to re-write the code base every time we want to try a new version, eg: some kind of abstraction layer.
+The problem is "how" do we update `PyGamma` in such a way that we can easily support running the workflow with support for multiple versions of GAMMA without having to re-write the code base every time we want to try a new version, eg: some kind of abstraction layer.

 ## Proposed Solution ##